 Each winter, you can join us for an entertaining winter evening in the State House Chamber.
 Farmers' Night performances are free, featuring music, poetry, historic displays and more.
 The series began in 1923, long before the Interstate was built, when many legislators lived in Montpelier during the session and organized mid-week entertainment for themselves.
 All are welcome.
+Please see below for typcial programs in the past few years and be sure to put it on your calendar for next year!

 Farmers' Night 2014: The Music of World War I